Think of the times that your parenting has been its best. Those times where you were unconditionally there for your child and it felt right.

 - Walking and talking

-- The last ten minutes each night when I tuck them in and we just chat
+- The last 10 minutes each night when I tuck them in and we just chat

-The following six ideas are research-backed ways to help you be the best parent you can be, and also bring out the best in your children:
+The following five ideas are research-backed ways to help you be the best parent you can be, and also bring out the best in your children.

 Ultimately, it pays to remember that we all fail.
 We all struggle.
 We all find this parenting gig pretty tough.
-But by working on these six things, especially when we may not want to, we will become better parents and bring out the best in our kids.
+By using our own strengths and helping our children develop theirs; by expressing gratitude and encouraging our children to say thanks; by looking forward to good things in the future together; by being in the moment; and by being kind – especially when we may not want to be, we become better parents.

 And when we fail, we should remember that we don’t have to be the best parent in the world.
 We just have to be the best parent in their world.